CADD-SC/hERG-Inhibition-Prediction-Model/README.md

 # hERG-Toxicity-Prediction-Model
-Machine Learning-based prediction model for hERG inhibition prediction
+Machine learning-based prediction model for hERG inhibition prediction

 ## Introduction: ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the hERG inhibition of target drug compounds in early stage of drug discovery process.
+Welcome to our repository, here we provide machine learning model to efficiently predict the hERG inhibition of target drug compounds in early stage of drug discovery process

 ## Dependencies ##